the3flower/bulk-charge-practice/README.md

 Story Break Down

 1. Setup a new Rails application
-Description:
-- Use latest version Rails and Ruby to setup.
-- Setup sidekiq for background job processing.
-- Include minitest framework for writing test.
-- Include fabricator for defining Test data.
-- Include faraday for external HTTP request.
-- Readme file for setup guide.

 2. Authentication (NO USER LOGIN NEEDED FOR THIS ASSIGNMENT).
-Description:
 3. Input CSV
 4. Download previous CSV
 5. can see previous transaction for each CSV row, API response for each of them(token, charge endpoints)